Tohatsu 60 HP outboard motor MFS60A

 Test report Sailing test 2 Sailing test review by Boote-Magazine.de in 2020 comparison between Honda, Mercury, Suzuki, Yamaha, Selva und Tohatsu.

-The sprinters' race is called "Upside Down World".
+The sprinter's race is titled "Upside Down World."
 Simply the best, the Mercury lags behind in acceleration (0 to 30 and 0 to 50 km/h).
-Does the high engine mounting, which allows the propeller to be ventilated a little, take its toll here?
-The winner is Tohatsu, which has no chance of reaching top speed.
+Does the high engine mount, which allows for a slight airflow to the propeller, take its toll here?
+The winner is Tohatsu, that has no chance of top speed.

 Conclusion: The search was for the first of equals.
-We have found a performance class in which there are hardly any serious differences in terms of quality, handling and standard equipment - this is where Selva and Yamaha score with a portable tank of 25 liters.
-This is reflected in the pricing between expensive (Yamaha) and cheap (Tohatsu), and in the measurement results.
-Its sprinter qualities, its weight and the five-year warranty speak in favor of the Tohatsu.
+We found a performance class with virtually no significant differences in terms of quality, handling, and standard equipment – this is where the Selva and Yamaha score with a portable 25-liter tank.
+This is reflected in the price point, which falls somewhere between expensive (Yamaha) and inexpensive (Tohatsu), and in the test results.
+Its sprinter qualities, its weight, and the five-year warranty speak in favor of the Tohatsu.

-The Honda is the winner of the test mainly because of the silent engine.
-Tohatsu can therefore be considered as the engine with the best price/quality ratio.
+The Honda The Tohatsu is the test winner, primarily due to its quiet motor.
+Therefore, the Tohatsu can be considered the motorcycle with the best price/quality ratio.

-Tohatsu MFS 60 A The cheap lightweight from the Far East became the " sprinter king " in the test
+Tohatsu MFS 60 A The inexpensive lightweight from the Far East became the " sprinter king " in the test

 -